-chemical weed treatment: Refers to any technique that involves the application of a chemical (pesticide) to control invasive species infestations.
+chemical control (also referred to as chemical weed treatment): Refers to any technique that involves the application of a chemical (pesticide) to control invasive species infestations.

 coarse woody debris: Woody material derived from tree limbs, boles and roots in various stages of decay that is larger than three inches in diameter.